 With funding from the Woodland Trust, we undertook walkover surveys and identified a wide range of measures that would be beneficial.
 We were very grateful to receive funding from Cumbria Community Foundation and the Derwent River Corridors group to implement some of these measures.

-In spring 2018 we will be installing leaky dams in two locations to ‘slow the flow’ and spread out the flood peak so that the village can cope with the amount of water.
-These timber structures will allow normal flows to pass underneath but will cause flood flows to back up, temporarily storing water during a storm event.
-We will also be working with a local landowner to fence off sections of the beck and create buffer strips with long vegetation and trees that will slow and store surface runoff and trap nutrients and sediment before they reach the beck.
+In summer 2018 we installed leaky dams in two locations to ‘slow the flow’ and spread out the flood peak so that the village can cope with the amount of water.
+These timber structures allow normal flows to pass underneath but will cause flood flows to back up, temporarily storing water during a storm event.
+We also worked with a local landowner to fence off sections of the beck and create buffer strips with long vegetation and trees that will slow and store surface runoff and trap nutrients and sediment before they reach the beck.
 Some small scrapes will be dug into these areas to increase the amount of water they can store.

 We are continuing to identify and develop further work in the area and are excited to monitor how our natural flood management measures perform.